 Plague

 Plague is an infectious disease caused by the bacterium Yersinia pestis.
-There are two main clinical forms of plague infection: bubonic and pneumonic.
-It can be a very severe disease in humans.
-While bubonic plague has a mortality rate of 30% to 60%, pneumonic plague is almost always fatal when left untreated.
+There are several clinical forms of plague infection: bubonic, pneumonic and septicemic.
+It can be a very severe disease in humans and may be fatal when left untreated.

 Bubonic plague, which is the most common form of plague, is characterized by painful inflammation of the lymph nodes, called "buboes".
-Inflamed lymph nodes can turn into open sores filled with contagious fluid.
 Pneumonic plague, while quite rare, is extremely severe, and is characterized by coughing and shortness of breath.
+Finally, the septicemic form occurs when the bacterium enters the bloodstream.
+It can then cause bleeding, organ damage, and, in some cases, lead to gangrene.

 Transmission

 Plague is a bacterial infection usually found in small mammals and their fleas.
 Household pets can also bring infected fleas into the home.
-Humans can be infected through:
+Humans can be infected through the following means:

 - The bite of infected fleas

-- Unprotected contact with infectious bodily fluids (carcass of an infected animal, fluid from an ulcerated bubo)
+- Unprotected contact with infectious bodily fluids (e.g., from the carcass of an infected animal)

 - Inhalation of airborne droplets from a patient with pneumonic plague released through coughing or sneezing